khenissimehdi/C-TP/README.md

       }
 ```

-And yes just lik this 80 % of the work is already done so please let me explain what is going on here.
+And yes just like this 80 % of the work is already done so please let me explain what is going on here.
 in the if we check if the input is a number using the isdigit function from ctype.h by looping thoogh all the input and if it not the case we say that the operation is unknown.

 ```c